korpling/ANNIS/docs/user-guide/src/configuration/README.md

-The following is an example configuration with all possible configuration values
+The following is an example configuration with ANNIS-specific configuration values.
 ```properties
 # The port on which this service is listening
 server.port=5712